ictr/covid19-outbreak-simulator/docs/_docs/cli.md

 ### Heterogeneous situation

-Now, let us assume that we have a population with two subpopulations `A` and `B`, be they workers and guest, doctors and patients.
-Now let us assume that subpopulation `A` is more susceptible (more contact with others), and more infectious.
+Now, let us assume that we have a population with two groups `A` and `B`, be they workers and guest, doctors and patients.
+Now let us assume that group `A` is more susceptible (more contact with others), and more infectious.
 Let us also assume that there is a intermediate inflow of `A` to the population, half of them would be carriers.
 This simulation can be written as